-- 56. The representative of Vanuatu said that Vanuatu had no provisions in its legislation for antidumping and countervailing measures at present, and that there were no plans to introduce such legislation.
+73. The representative of Vanuatu said that Vanuatu had no provisions in its legislation for antidumping and countervailing measures at present, and that there were no plans to introduce such legislation.
 His Government reserved the right to employ anti-dumping duties, countervailing duties and safeguard provisions in a manner consistent with its WTO obligations.
-Any measures that would be introduced would be notified to the relevant WTO Committee. - 57.
-The representative of Vanuatu stated that Vanuatu would not apply any anti-dumping, countervailing or safeguard measures until it had implemented appropriate laws in conformity with the provisions of the WTO Agreements on these matters.
+Any measures that would be introduced would be notified to the relevant WTO Committee.

+74. The representative of Vanuatu stated that Vanuatu would not apply any anti-dumping, countervailing or safeguard measures until it had implemented appropriate laws in conformity with the provisions of the WTO Agreements on these matters.
 Vanuatu would ensure the full conformity of any such legislation with the relevant WTO provisions, including Article VI and XIX of the GATT 1994 and the Agreement on the Implementation of Article VI, the Agreement on Subsidies and Countervailing Measures and the Agreement on Safeguards.
-After such legislation was implemented,

-Vanuatu would only apply any anti-dumping duties, countervailing duties and safeguard measures in full conformity with the relevant WTO provisions.
+After such legislation was implemented, Vanuatu would only apply any anti-dumping duties, countervailing duties and safeguard measures in full conformity with the relevant WTO provisions.
 The Working Party took note of these commitments.

-EXPORT REGULATIONS
+B. EXPORT REGULATION

-- 58. The representative of Vanuatu said that exporters of Vanuatu goods which they had not produced themselves on a commercial basis were exempted from business licences.
-Exporters of kava and copra needed to obtain a licence from the Vanuatu Quarantine Services at a cost of VT 35,000 (about US\$280).
+75. The representative of Vanuatu said that exporters of Vanuatu goods which they had not produced themselves on a commercial basis were exempted from business licences.
+Exporters of kava and copra needed to obtain a licence from the Vanuatu Quarantine Services at a cost of about US\$280 (35,000VT).
 Coffee was also subject to export licensing, revenue from which covered the cost of quality control.

-Vanuatu had recently abolished taxes on exports of copra (4 per cent), kava (3 per cent), beef (2 per cent), and cocoa (7 per cent).
+76. Vanuatu had recently abolished taxes on exports of copra (4 per cent), kava (3 per cent), beef (2 per cent), and cocoa (7 per cent).
 Export taxes were still collected on logs and unworked seashells.

-The export of logs was currently banned for environmental reasons. - 59.
-The representative of Vanuatu said Vanuatu had no export subsidies.
-The manufacturing sector was basically exempt from import duties and taxes on raw materials imported for manufacture, process and export under the Inward Processing Relief Standards. - 60.
-The representative of Vanuatu stated that, from the date of accession, Vanuatu would ensure that it applied its laws and regulations governing export measures and would act in conformity with the relevant provisions of the WTO, including Articles I and XI of GATT 1994 and the Agreement on Subsidies and Countervailing Duties.
+77. The export of logs was currently banned for environmental reasons.

+78. The manufacturing sector was basically exempt from import duties and taxes on raw materials imported for manufacture, process and export under the Inward Processing Relief Standards.

+79. The representative of Vanuatu said Vanuatu had no export subsidies.

+80. The representative of Vanuatu stated that, from the date of accession, Vanuatu would ensure that it applied its laws and regulations governing export measures and would act in conformity with the relevant provisions of the WTO, including Articles I and XI of GATT 1994 and the Agreement on Subsidies and Countervailing Duties.
 The Working Party took note of this commitment.

-INTERNAL POLICIES AFFECTING FOREIGN TRADE IN GOODS
+C. INTERNAL POLICIES AFFECTING FOREIGN TRADE IN GOODS

-Industrial policy, including subsidies
+Industrial Policy, including Subsidies

-- 61. The representative of Vanuatu said that self reliance, defined as meeting import requirements from foreign exchange earnings and fiscal requirements from domestic revenues, was a long-term economic objective.
-Some projects had been set up to encourage local manufacturing and especially small-scale industries, including high quality bags and leather products, aluminium boats, beer and juice, some textiles and clothing items, coverings, fibreglass products, quality furniture, quality preservative-free natural dairy products, and coconut-based quality soap, cooking oil and hair lotion. - 62.
-At the beginning of 1997, his Government had established an on-going Comprehensive Reform Programme, focusing on outward-looking reform of the private and public sector.
+81. The representative of Vanuatu said that self reliance, defined as meeting import requirements from foreign exchange earnings and fiscal requirements from domestic revenues, was a long-term economic objective.
+Some projects had been set up to encourage local manufacturing and especially small-scale industries, including high quality bags and leather products, aluminum boats, beer and juice, some textiles and clothing items, coverings, fibreglass products, quality furniture, quality preservative-free natural dairy products, and coconut-based quality soap, cooking oil and hair lotion.

+82. At the beginning of 1997, the Government had established an on-going Comprehensive Reform Programme, focusing on outward-looking reform of the private and public sector.
 Emphasis was put on competitive production of goods for export, assisted by a more open trade regime.
 Industrial projects could be supported through special loans at relatively low interest rates from commercial banks and special exemptions accorded by the customs and tax authorities, but the Development Bank of Vanuatu, which had in the past provided low-interest loans for industrial projects, no longer existed.